-Hot pot is not just a meal, it’s an emotion and it’s deeply rooted in Hong Kong culture.
-Feel the warmth of hot pot and gather all your friends and family to head to these hot pot restaurants for the ultimate warming, comfort meal.
+Hot pot is not just a meal; it’s an emotion, deeply rooted in Hong Kong culture.
+Gather your friends and family and head to these hot pot restaurants for the ultimate warming, comfort meal.

 Hot pot hits the spot, especially on cold winter days.
-Served to the table, simply pick from a variety of ingredients (including meats, vegetables and seafood), and cook in your choice of soup base for some classic Chinese comfort food.
-Hong Kong has no shortage of decent hot pot restaurants.
-The hard part is deciding where to go, which is why we’ve done the heavy lifting for you, and rounded up the best hot pot restaurants in Hong Kong, in Kowloon, the New Territories and on Hong Kong Island.
+Served to the table, simply pick from a variety of fresh ingredients (including meats, vegetables and seafood), and cook in your choice of soup base for some classic Chinese comfort food.
+Hong Kong has no shortage of hot pot restaurants that hit the spot, the hard part is deciding where to go!
+We’ve done the heavy lifting and rounded up the best hot pot restaurants in Hong Kong, in Kowloon, the New Territories and on Hong Kong Island.

 101 Grill Bar + Hot Pot – Causeway Bay, Hong Kong Island